MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/multi-forest/Configure-a-Multi-Forest-Deployment.md

 -   Enterprise CA—All other CAs.

--   Resource Forest—The forest that contains the Root CA, and is considered to be the ‘Managing forest\domain’.
+-   Resource Forest—The forest that contains the Root CA, and is considered to be the 'Managing forest\domain'.

 -   Account Forest—All other forests in the topology.